 What is the penalty for Driving without insurance?

 Should you be found guilty of driving without insurance, the minimum punishment will be six penalty points being issued onto your driving license and a £300 fine.
 If the police suspect you are driving without insurance, they can issue you with a fixed penalty notice of this amount at the roadside.

 Other punishments are given out, however, with the maximum penalty being a driving disqualification and fine of £5,000.
 The level of punishment depends upon a range of factors, having a quality solicitor to defend you from the start could be central to helping you avoid a strict punishment.

-Although they don’t amount to a proper defence, special reasons are mitigating circumstances for you driving without insurance which must be considered by the courts when making their judgement.
+Although they don’t amount to a proper defence, special reasons for driving without insurance must be considered by the courts when making their judgement.

 Common special reasons for driving without insurance defences include: